grindsa/acme2certifier/docs/eab.md

 - Message validation allows accounts without `eab_kid` (unless other checks fail).
 - Directory metadata still shows EAB capability, but indicates it is not mandatory via `meta.externalAccountRequired = false`.

+> Security note: `eab_strict_mode = False` is an intentional mixed-enrollment mode.
+> Use it only when open or hybrid onboarding is desired.
+If EAB must be mandatory
+> for all account registrations, set `eab_strict_mode = True`.

 ## File Handler

 The `eab_file_handler.py` script allows `kid` and `mac_key` to be loaded from a CSV file.
 To activate this handler, configure the `EABhandler` section in `acme_srv.cfg` as follows: